Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_purerandom.md

 In a given run of the simulation, we keep track of the total time `t`, and we only continue our simulation if `t` < `duration`, where `duration` is a parameter indicating how long to run the simulation.
 If `t` < `duration`, then we apply the following steps to a given cell.

- - Sample the run duration `curr_run_time` from an exponential distribution with mean `time_exp`;
+ - Sample the run duration `curr_run_time` from an exponential distribution with mean `run_time_expected`;
  - run for `curr_run_time` seconds in the current direction;
  - sample the duration of tumble `tumble_time`;
  - determine the new direction of the simulated bacterium by calling the `tumble_move` function discussed above;
  - increment `t` by `curr_run_time` and `tumble_time`.

-These steps are achieved by the `simulate_std_random` function below, which takes the number of cells `num_cells` to simulate, the time to run each simulation for `duration`, and the mean time of a single run `time_exp`.
+These steps are achieved by the `simulate_std_random` function below, which takes the number of cells `num_cells` to simulate, the time to run each simulation for `duration`, and the mean time of a single run `run_time_expected`.
 This function stores the trajectories of these cells in a variable named `path`.

 ~~~ python
 # This function performs simulation